Skip to main content

 David’s Favourite Location: Mt.
 Akahage

 There is a Texas gate (cattle grid) near the lookout on Mt.
 Akahage, marking the entrance of the pasture.
-It is just a few steps from the grid; the view of Dōzen Caldera from there is my favourite.
+It is just a few steps from the grid; the view of Dōzen Caldera from there is my favorite.

 Dōzen is a caldera partly submerged in the sea.
 The outer rim of the caldera was carved by erosion and sea water entered.
 The formation of the inland sea made this landscape very unusual.
 If you look from here, you can easily imagine how the caldera looked after the eruption and before the seawater entered.
 It is also easier to explain to visitors the formation of the Dōzen Islands here.

-That is my favourite spot on the land, and my number one spot at the sea is the sea cave on the southern side of Shimazushima Island.
+That is my favorite spot on the land, and my number one spot at the sea is the sea cave on the southern side of Shimazushima Island.
 You can’t get there on foot; it is only reachable by kayak or SUP.
 The ceiling of the cave is so low that I can feel my head touching it.
 This unique landscape can only be found here.
 I can bring you there if you are an experienced sea kayaker.

 The tour guides on the Oki Islands, each with their unique expertise, are all professionals.